rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

 # 6. augment the data
 Data Augmentation is allowing random manipulations to the input data for training so as to avoid overfitting and giving our model enough variations to generalize well on unseen test data.

+Adding a few layers at the start of input pipeline should do the job.

 ```
 # craete a tensorflow layer for augmentation
 data_augmentation = tf.keras.models.Sequential([